RallyTechServices/data-validation-2.1/data-quality/README.md

 * query - the query to get the number of flagged items
 * baseQuery (optional) - the query to get the total items - this is only used by the "Pretty" dashboard since it gets a total count as well as a flagged count
 * detailFetchFields (optional) - this is only used by the data exception summary.
 These are the default fields that are loaded when a person clicks on a number to see details of the flagged items
+* exceptionClass (optional) - this is only for rules that cannot be resolved with a simple query.
+These types of rules will start with a base query and then use logic (in the class file) to further filter the records.
+It is advised not to change any of the rule configurations for this class without thorough testing.
+* flagRed (optional) - if true, then the header of the column in the data-exception-summary will be colored red.
+This is only used in the "data-exception-summary".
+* flagYellow (optional) if true, then the header of the column in the data-exception-summary will be colored yellow.  flagRed overrides this value (e.g. if both are set to true, the column header will be red).
+This is only used in the "data-exception-summary".

 #####prettyDashboardColumns
 Number of columns to display before a second line in the "Pretty" dashboard.